Clinical UM Guideline

 The incidence of plagiocephaly and brachycephaly has increased rapidly in recent years as a result of the "Back to Sleep" campaign initiated in 1992 by the American Academy of Pediatrics (AAP), in which a supine sleeping position is recommended to reduce the risk of sudden infant death syndrome (SIDS).
 It is estimated that one of every 60 neonates may have some degree of plagiocephaly or brachycephaly.
 Positional plagiocephaly typically consists of right or left occipital flattening with advancement of the ipsilateral ear and prominence of the ipsilateral frontal region, resulting in visible facial asymmetry.
 Occipital flattening may be self-perpetuating, in that once it occurs it may be increasingly difficult for the infant to turn and sleep on the other side.
 Assessment of plagiocephaly and brachycephaly are based on anthropomorphic measures of the head, using anatomical and bony landmarks.

-A study by Graham et al. (2005) compared the effect of repositioning versus helmet therapy on CI in infants referred for brachycephaly.
+A study by Graham et al. (2005) compared the effect of repositioning versus helmet therapy on the cephalic index in infants referred for brachycephaly.
 This non-randomized controlled study collected longitudinal data on 193 infants referred and treated for abnormal head shapes at a single institution between 1997 and 2001.
-The CI was compared before and after treatment with either repositioning or helmet therapy.
-In a subgroup of infants (n=92) with severe brachycephaly (CI greater than or equal to 90%), the authors concluded that although both groups (repositioning and orthotic) improved, repositioning was less effective than cranial orthotic therapy based on reduction in CI (2.5% vs. 5.3%).
+The cephalic index was compared before and after treatment with either repositioning or helmet therapy.
+In a subgroup of infants (n=92) with severe brachycephaly (cephalic index greater than or equal to 90%), the authors concluded that although both groups (repositioning and orthotic) improved, repositioning was less effective than cranial orthotic therapy based on reduction in cephalic index (2.5% vs. 5.3%).
 The limitations of this study include a lack of randomized design, baseline differences in initial mean age and cephalic index and differences in mean duration of therapy between the two treatment groups.

 The use of cranial orthotics was evaluated in a small study by Seymour-Dempsey and colleagues (2002).
 In this study they compared the operative outcomes of infants treated with and without cranial banding following surgery for craniosynostosis.
 This small, non-randomized, retrospective study included 21 children with sagittal craniosynostosis treated surgically between 1994 and 2001.
 Six infants were treated with surgery alone and 15 were treated with surgery and postoperative cranial banding with the DOC Band.
 The investigators recorded anthropomorphic measurements pre-operatively, post-surgery, and post-orthotic treatment.
-They found that the postoperative cephalic indices (CI), when compared with preoperative CI, improved in both groups.
-While surgical improvement was seen in both groups, the orthotic group demonstrated a continued correction toward a more normal CI not seen in the non-orthotic group.
+They found that the postoperative cephalic index, when compared with preoperative cephalic index, improved in both groups.
+While surgical improvement was seen in both groups, the orthotic group demonstrated a continued correction toward a more normal cephalic index not seen in the non-orthotic group.
 The authors concluded that the use of an orthosis maintains the initial surgical correction and promotes more normal cranial growth patterns.
 Based on this small retrospective analysis, the authors recommend the use of cranial orthoses as an adjunct to surgery for sagittal synostosis.
 Kaufman et al. reported a small (n=12) case-series comparing outcomes of an open craniectomy for sagittal synostosis utilizing a postoperative cranial orthotic (2004).
-In this group, immediate and 1-year postoperative CTs did not reveal a statistically significant improvement in CI, (preoperative CI, 65 plus or minus 3.4; range, 58 to 70; post treatment CI, 74 plus or minus 4.3; range, 68 to 80) however, visually, the head shape was improved.
+In this group, immediate and one-year postoperative CTs did not reveal a statistically significant improvement in cephalic index (preoperative cephalic index, 65 plus or minus 3.4; range, 58 to 70; post treatment cephalic index, 74 plus or minus 4.3; range, 68 to 80).
+However, visually, the head shape was improved.
 The results of this study yielded similar results when compared to historic outcomes without the use of cranial orthotics postoperatively.

 Hutchison et al. conducted a prospective case series study of 161 subjects with deformational plagio- or brachycephaly (2011).
 At baseline, 47% of subjects were in the severe range, 31% were in the moderate range and 22% were in the mild range.
-At follow-up, 77 (61%) of subjects had achieved the normal range for head shape, and only 5 (4%) were in the severe range.
-The authors report that they saw reductions in severity over all severity levels and there many subjects with severe initial conditions were in the normal range at follow-up.
+At follow-up, 77 (61%) of the subjects had achieved the normal range for head shape, and only 5 (4%) were in the severe range.
+The authors report that they saw reductions in overall severity levels and that many subjects with severe initial conditions were in the normal range at follow-up.